This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).

 Step 3: Enable the OAuth2 implicit grant for your application

 By default, applications provisioned in Azure AD are not enabled to use the OAuth2 implicit grant.
 In order to run this sample, you need to explicitly opt in.

 - From the former steps, your browser should still be on the Azure portal.

-- From the application page, click on Manifest to open the inline manifest editor.
+- From the application page, click on Authentication, and under Advanced Settings, select the checkboxes next to

 Step 4: Configure the sample to use your Azure Active Directory tenant